tezos-checker/checker/docs/spec/functional_spec.rst

 Withdraw liquidity
 ------------------

-Redeem some liquidity tokens in exchange for ctez and kit in the right ratio.
+Redeem some liquidity tokens in exchange for cfmm tokens and kit in the right ratio.
 Fails if the sender does not own the specified liquidity tokens.

 ``remove_liquidity: (pair (pair nat nat) nat timestamp)``